memori-ai/mcp-sharepoint/README.md

 6. Click on "Microsoft Graph"
 7. Click on "Application authorization"
 8. If this is your first time, or you are not familiar with authorizations, type in the search bar "sites"
 9. Select "Sites.FullControl.All" and select "Add authorizations"
+> ⚠️This authorization gives full control to the app, it is recommended to use the least privilege authorization needed
 10. Click on "Consent admin acces for _name_", and then click yes

-## Step by step guide to register an app
-### if you already have an app registered you can skip this part
-1. Go to your Microsoft Entra website `https://entra.microsoft.com/...`
-2. Click on the left menu on "app registration"
-3. Insert a name of your liking and click "Register"

-## Step by step guide to obtain the parameters for sharepoint
+## 🧭 Step by step guide to obtain the parameters for sharepoint
 ### if you already know the client_id, client_secret, tenant_id, site_id, drive_id, list_id, you can skip this part
 1. On Microsoft Entra website `https://entra.microsoft.com/`, on the left menu click on "app registration"
 2. Click on you registered app in the table